sitiirma-data/pizza-sales-analysis/README.md

 Daily orders fluctuate between **44 and 72 orders per day**, indicating variability in daily customer demand.

 The highest demand occurs on **January 8 (72 orders)**, while the lowest is on **January 25 (44 orders)**.
 This variation suggests changing daily customer demand, which can be useful for staffing and operational planning.
+This pattern indicates potential peak and low-demand days that can be leveraged for operational planning.

 ---